juju-solutions/layer-cwr/README.md

     juju add-user ciuser
     juju grant ciuser add-model

-Now call the `register-controller` action and provide a human-friendly name and the registration token from the above `juju add-user` command.
+Now register your controller with CWR by calling the `register-controller` action.
+Provide the controller name and the registration token from the above `juju add-user` command:

     juju run-action cwr/0 register-controller name=<controller-name> \
         token=<registration-token>

-If you're using a cloud that requires credentials (i.e., anything other than the LXD provider), you will also need to provide those credentials as well, as base64-encoded YAML:
+If you're using a cloud that requires credentials (i.e., anything other than the LXD provider), you will need to provide those credentials as base64-encoded YAML.
+You can find your credentials in `~/.local/share/juju/credentials.yaml`, but you may want to extract and share just the portions that will be used with the CI system.
+In the future, Juju should provide a way to share access to the credentials without having to share the credentials themselves.
+Until then, inform CWR of your controller credentials with the `set-credentials` action:

     juju run-action cwr/0 set-credentials cloud=<cloud-name> \
         credentials="$(base64 credentials.yaml)"

-You can find your credentials in `~/.local/share/juju/credentials.yaml`, but you may want to extract and share just the portions that will be used with the CI system.
-In the future, Juju should provide a way to share access to the credentials without having to share the credentials themselves.

-To push and release build artifacts to the Juju store directly from the CI, you will need to initialize the session between this charm and the store.
-To do so, either call the `store-login` action or trigger the `InitJujuStoreSession` jenkins job.

-The `store-login` action requires a base64 representation of an existing auth token.
-For example:
+Finally, you may setup a session with the charm store that allows CWR to release charms to your namespace.
+To do this, call the `store-login` action and provide the base64 representation of an existing auth token:

     charm login
     .........
-    export TOKEN=`base64 ~/.local/share/juju/store-usso-token`
-    juju run-action cwr/0 store-login charmstore-usso-token="$TOKEN"
+    juju run-action cwr/0 store-login \
+        charmstore-usso-token="$(base64 ~/.local/share/juju/store-usso-token)"

 The charm store session will remain active while the CI system is online.
-To terminate the session, either run the `store-logout` action.
+To terminate the session, run the `store-logout` action:

+    juju run-action cwr/0 store-logout

-Note that these actions are also available as jobs in Jenkins and can be run from there instead.
+Note that these actions are also available as jobs in Jenkins and can be run from the Jenkins workspace if desired.

 # Using CWR to build your Charms